redhat-openstack/website/source/testday/rocky/milestone1.html.md

 ### Test cases and results

 The scenarios that should be tested are listed on the [test matrix](/testday/tests) page.
-This will be copied to an etherpad the day of the test, for easier annotation during the event.
+This will be copied to [https://etherpad.openstack.org/p/rdo-rocky-m1-test-matrix](https://etherpad.openstack.org/p/rdo-rocky-m1-test-matrix) the day of the test, for easier annotation during the event.

 1. Pick an item from the list.
 1. Go through the scenario as though you were a beginner, just following the